archivesspace/tech-docs/architecture/ARCHITECTURE_original.md

-All of the mix-ins follow this pattern: call 'super' to delegate the call to the next mix-in in the chain (eventually reaching ASModel), then manipulate the result to implement the desired behaviour.
+All of the mix-ins follow this pattern: call 'super' to delegate the call to the next mix-in in the chain (eventually reaching ASModel), then manipulate the result to implement the desired behavior.

 #### Nested records